Dennis Miller: Political support

-On February 21, 2007, while appearing as a guest on The O'Reilly Factor, and again on May 25, 2007, while appearing as a guest on The Tonight Show, Miller stated that he initially supported Rudy Giuliani for president in 2008.
+On February 21, 2007, while appearing as a guest on The O'Reilly Factor, and again on May 25, 2007, while appearing as a guest on The Tonight Show, Miller stated that he initially supported Rudy Giuliani for President in 2008.
 After Giuliani's departure from the race he redirected his support to John McCain.
 Miller said that he gave Barack Obama six to eight months before forming an opinion on him, because he saw that his election was inspiring to black youth and hoped it would be healing.
 He came to the conclusion that Obama was mostly hype, and in actuality, "He's an inept civil servant who stinks."

 Miller endorsed Herman Cain in the 2012 Republican primary, but later dropped his support, saying of Cain, "He can't win!"
 He later campaigned for Mitt Romney in the general election.
 After the Presidential election of 2012, Miller appeared on Fox News and said that under Obama, the US is on the road to the "European model".

 In 2016, Miller did not endorse any particular Republican primary candidate.
-By December 16, 2015, he told Bill O'Reilly, "I would vote for any of them over Hillary, except for Lindsey Graham who is like a varicose Charlie Crist.
-I get the feeling he's out the door when he gets a chance.
-And Pataki, who I shared an elevator with once and he is a creepy, creepy drip.
-But other than that I would vote for any of those people over Hillary."
+By December 16, 2015, he told Bill O'Reilly, "I would vote for any of them over Hillary, except for Lindsey Graham... and Pataki."
 Miller became a strong supporter of Donald Trump in the 2016 U.S. general election, addressing a tweet to Republicans who were uncertain after Trump wrapped up the nomination: "Don't kid yourself.
 At this point, any vote for anyone that is not Donald Trump is a vote for Hillary Clinton.
-Also, both Presidential boxes left blank is a vote for Hillary Clinton because, as mindless as Liberals can be, even they don't enter into suicide pacts with that petulant, whiny part of themselves.
-If that is your wont, fine... do it!
-But don't bullsh__ yourself.
-You're electing Hillary Clinton because you want to elect Hillary Clinton."
+Also, both Presidential boxes left blank is a vote for Hillary Clinton because, as mindless as Liberals can be, even they don't enter into suicide pacts with that petulant, whiny part of themselves."